nds-org/ndslabs/README.md

 On top of this foundation, NDS Labs provides a user interface, command line interface, and an API server used to manage the configuration and deployment of containerized services.
 This repository includes the following:

-* apiserver: NDS Labs REST API server, a thin management layer using etcd, Kubernetes, and OpenStack APIs.
+* apiserver: NDS Labs REST API server, a thin management layer using etcd, Kubernetes, and optional OpenStack APIs.
-* gui: Project management UI implemented in angular.
+* gui: Project management UI implemented in angular
-* apictl: Command line utiliy.
+* apictl: Command line utility (ndslabsctl)

-# Requirements
+# System requirements

 * For developers, NDS Labs servics can run on any system with Docker 1.9+.
 * For production deployment, NDS Labs assumes an OpenStack cluster